llimllib/obsidian-archive/link blog/2026/06/statistics that live in your SQL.md

 ---
 created: 2026-06-24T12:57:42.693Z
-updated: 2026-06-24T12:57:42.693Z
+updated: 2026-07-07T17:32:45.484Z
 ---
 https://kolistat.com/blog/the-stats-duck-v0-6-0/

 Announcement of a really neat duckdb extension called `the-stats-duck` ([KoliStat/the-stats-duck](https://github.com/KoliStat/the-stats-duck/)) which puts statistical functions inside duckDB.

-It then goes on to add some visualization in duckdb sql, by serializing out to vega-lite format, á la [[ggsql]] (which the author calls out on [news.yc](https://kolistat.com/blog/the-stats-duck-v0-6-0/) as a direct inspiration)
+It then goes on to add some visualization in duckdb sql, by serializing out to [[vega-lite]] format, á la [[ggsql]] (which the author calls out on [news.yc](https://kolistat.com/blog/the-stats-duck-v0-6-0/) as a direct inspiration)

 My favorite bit is the function `meta()` as a _table-valued_ function, allowing you to select from it: